corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

-This preregistration was submitted to PCI Ecology for peer review (July 2018), we received the first round of peer reviews a few days before data collection began (Sep 2018), and we revised and resubmitted after data collection had started (Feb 2019, before any of the planned analyses had been conducted).
+This preregistration was submitted to PCI Ecology for peer review (July 2018), we received the first round of peer reviews a few days before data collection began (Sep 2018), we revised and resubmitted after data collection had started (Feb 2019) and it passed peer review (Mar 2019) before any of the planned analyses had been conducted.

 ### B. PARTITIONING THE RESULTS